 Blue Green Algae Poisoning in Dogs

-- Blue green algae can be very dangerous because it produces invisible, toxins that can cause organ damage and sometimes even death.
+- It produces invisible toxins that can cause organ damage and sometimes even death.

-- Blue green algae can be very tricky to spot, so it’s important to know what to look out for before letting your dog near any water that might contain it.
+- Blue green algae is difficult to spot, so it’s important to know what to look out for.

-- Blue green algae grows best in warm weather, so poisonings are most common between late spring and autumn.
+- Blue green algae grows best in warm weather, so it’s more likely to cause poisonings in the summer months.

 - Contact your vet ASAP if you think your dog has been exposed to blue green algae.

-Intensive care.
-If your dog has developed symptoms of poisoning, they are likely to need intensive care, which may include a fluid drip, medicines, close monitoring and blood tests.
+- Intensive care - if your dog has already developed symptoms of poisoning, they are likely to need intensive care, which may include a fluid drip, medicines, close monitoring and blood tests.

 How to avoid blue green algae poisoning

-- Check the water before allowing your dog to swim, even if it’s somewhere you’ve been before.
+- Always check water before allowing your dog to swim in it, even if it’s somewhere you’ve been before.

-- Be very careful around stagnant water such as ponds and flooded fields, especially in the summer and autumn.
+- Be extra careful around stagnant water such as ponds and flooded fields, especially in the summer and autumn.

-- Always carry water for your dog to drink instead of letting them drink from open water.
+- Carry water for your dog to drink instead of letting them drink from open water.

 - When travelling, check local council websites, and look out for warning signs around ponds, lakes or rivers.

-- If you think you’ve found blue green algae, report it to the Environment Agency or local council who can test the water and put up signs to keep everyone safe.
+- If you think you’ve found blue green algae, report it to the Environment Agency, or the local council who can test the water and put up warning signs if needed.

 Can people get blue green algae poisoning?

-Yes, blue green algae toxins can affect humans too.
+Yes, blue green algae toxins can affect humans.
 If you or someone you know has come into contact with blue green algae, contact your doctor or the NHS for advice.

 Can other pets get blue green algae poisoning?

-Yes, sadly many animals can get blue green algae poisoning included cats, horses and fish.
+Yes, many animals can get blue green algae poisoning including cats, horses and fish.
 If you’re concerned your pet has blue green algae poisoning, contact your vet ASAP.

 Did you find this page useful?